 Glance down and you can see the slopes running all the way down to plains, and if the visibility is quite good, you can see to an exhorting distance of about 80 Km.
-Enjoy the beauty of the Dhauladhar mountains hiking or trekking along virgin trails nearby.
+Camping and trekking in Dharamshala let’s you enjoy the beauty of the Dhauladhar mountains and serene landscape.
 The physically fit persons can join the treks n hikes to relish thrilling landscape.

 Trekking near Dharamshala famous trekking spots, tent sites.